motiondeveloper/eKeys/README.md

     animationGroupName.anim();
     ````

 The main advantage is that every property of a keyframe (it's time, value and easing) is set via expressions.
-This means they can easily be controlled and linked to other properties, a must when doing any sort of templating or automation within after effects.
+This means they can easily be controlled and linked to other properties, a must when doing any sort of template creation or automation within after effects.

 ## Example